 In this article

-When building a number plate or setting up a new template in our LG Plates software, you’ll need to insert Tag Line Text into it.
+When designing a number plate you’ll need to Insert Tag Line Text into it, which names the supplier.
 This knowledge base article provides a simple guide on how to do this.

-A tag line or bottom line logo is a requirement of a legal number plate.
-To be standards compliant, they must be on the plate and identify who has made it.
-The BS number indicates the manufacturer of the plate components and the holder of the certification.
+A supplier identifier or Tag Line is a requirement of a legal number plate.
+To be standards compliant, it must be on the plate to identify who supplied it.
+So you’ll need to enter your DVLA registered name and postcode.

-Finally you should choose a Font type, this can alter the appearance and readability.
-Remember the tag line must be readable.
-This drop down is populated with the entire range of eligible fonts installed on your computer.
-Browse through them and select one to use it.
-To make it Bold, simply select a Black, Bold or Extra Bold font name.
+Finally choose a Font Type, this can really change its appearance.
+But remember your tag line must still be easily readable.
+This option uses a drop-down, populated with the entire range of eligible fonts on your computer.
+Browse through them and select the one you wish to use.

-Then when you’re happy, move to setting up the next design element.
+Once you’re happy with the supplier tag line, move on to the next design element.

 BSAU145e changes tweaked the supplier identifier rules to make it easier to read.
 Now it must be a single solid colour and be at least 3mm high, but no more than 10mm.
 You can still use any font as long as it is readable.
 And altogether the supplier tag line must keep to a maximum width of 178mm.
 All these tweaks are to ensure it doesn’t interfere with the readability of the registration number.

 Want to know more about legal number plate elements – read this article here.